ccifuentesr/CARMENES-V/README.md

 See the <a href="https://carmenes.caha.es" target="_blank">CARMENES Website</a>.

-## Mother: the master table

-`cif20.Mother.v01.csv` (2483 rows and 175 columns) is the full version of Table A.3 (summary table) in <a href="https://arxiv.org/abs/2007.15077" target="_blank">Cifuentes et al. 2020</a>, available at the CDS via anonymous ftp to cdsarc.u-strasbg.fr(130.79.128.5).

 ## Directories

-- Directory ./: Includes all the code files classified as detailed below and the master table (`cif20.Mother.v01.csv`).
-[57 files, 3.1 MB]
 - Directory ./Baraffe: (see <a href="https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/" target="_blank">Baraffe et al. 2015</a>).
 [7 items, 33 KB]
 - Directory ./Filters: Includes the transmission curves for 20 filters (FUV to W4).
 [24 items 138 KB]
 - Directory ./Literature: Includes the individual tables with data from the literature.
 [33 items, 3.9 MB]
 - Directory ./Spectra: Includes PHOENIX synthetic spectra.
 [1 item, 22 MB]
 - Directory ./Stars: Includes data for individual stars to produce custom SEDs.
 [4 items, 20 KB]

-The total size is 29 MB.
-If the `./Spectra` directory is not needed (only used in `cif20.plot_SED.py`, see below for more details), the total size shrinks to less than 7 MB.

 ## Files

-All filenames are formatted as `cif20.xxx_yyy_zzz.py`, where `xxx` defines the kind of output that it produces, `yyy` gives additional information about the output, and `zzz` enumerates the main variables involved.

 | File | Description | Input<sup id="a1">[1](#f1)</sup>| Output<sup id="a2">[2](#f2)</sup> |
 | --- | --- | --- | --- |